Staphylococcus aureus: Evolution

 Another notable evolutionary process within the S. aureus species is its co-evolution with its human hosts.
 Over time, this parasitic relationship has led to the bacterium's ability to be carried in the nasopharynx of humans without causing symptoms or infection.
 This allows it to be passed throughout the human population, increasing its fitness as a species.
 However, only approximately 50% of the human population are carriers of S. aureus, with 20% as continuous carriers and 30% as intermittent.
-This leads scientists to believe that there are many factors that determine whether S. aureus is carried asymptomatically in humans, including factors that are specific to an individual person.
+This leads scientists to believe that many factors determine whether S. aureus is carried asymptomatically in humans, including individual-specific factors.
 According to a 1995 study by Hofman et al., these factors may include age, sex, diabetes, and smoking.
-They also determined some genetic variations in humans that lead to an increased ability for S. aureus to colonize, notably a polymorphism in the glucocorticoid receptor gene that results in larger corticosteroid production.
+They also noted genetic variations in humans that increase the likelihood of S. aureus colonization, notably a polymorphism in the glucocorticoid receptor gene that results in larger corticosteroid production.
 In conclusion, there is evidence that any strain of this bacterium can become invasive, as this is highly dependent upon human factors.

-Though S. aureus has quick reproductive and micro-evolutionary rates, there are multiple barriers that prevent evolution with the species.
-One such barrier is AGR, which is a global accessory gene regulator within the bacteria.
-This such regulator has been linked to the virulence level of the bacteria.
+Although S. aureus has quick reproductive and micro-evolutionary rates, multiple barriers prevent evolution within the species.
+One such barrier is AGR, a global accessory gene regulator within the bacteria.
+This regulator has been linked to the bacteria's virulence level.
 Loss of function mutations within this gene have been found to increase the fitness of the bacterium containing it.
-Thus, S. aureus must make a trade-off to increase their success as a species, exchanging reduced virulence for increased drug resistance.
+Thus, S. aureus must make a trade-off to increase its success as a species, exchanging reduced virulence for increased drug resistance.
 Another barrier to evolution is the Sau1 Type I restriction modification (RM) system.
 This system exists to protect the bacterium from foreign DNA by digesting it.
-Exchange of DNA between the same lineage is not blocked, since they have the same enzymes and the RM system does not recognize the new DNA as foreign, but transfer between different lineages is blocked.
+Exchange of DNA between the same lineage is not blocked, since they have the same enzymes, and the RM system does not recognize the new DNA as foreign, but transfer between different lineages is blocked.

 Microbiology

-Gram stain of S. saprophyticus cells, which typically occur in clusters: The cell wall readily absorbs the crystal violet stain.
+Gram stain of S. aureus cells, which typically occur in clusters: The cell wall readily absorbs the crystal violet stain.